dannyvankooten/www.dannyvankooten.com/content/projects.md

 #### Mailchimp for WordPress

+A WordPress plugin that allows you to tightly integrate your site with your Mailchimp account.

-A WordPress plugin that adds various sign-up methods to ones WordPress website.
-I built the first version of this from [a hospital bed in Vietnam](/blog/2013/100-000-plugin-downloads-6-months-mailchimp-wordpress/) and it immediately turned into a rollercoaster of events.
+The plugin grew to well over 100.000 active users in its first year, after which I built a paid version from [a hospital bed in Vietnam](/blog/2013/100-000-plugin-downloads-6-months-mailchimp-wordpress/) which turned into a huge success.

 At the time of writing (2022) it has been downloaded well over 52 million times and is in active use on over 2 million websites.